Child Care: a valuable tool for community growth

 • Child care is not just a family issue- it's a community and economic issue.
 By viewing child care as a key part of economic development, communities can unlock significant benefits.

-• Stronger local economy - Communities thrive when parents have access to affordable, high-quality child care.
+• Stronger local economy - Communities thrive when parents can access affordable, high-quality child care.
 It allows parents to join and stay in the workforce, helping to create a vibrant, growing economy.

-• Attracting and Retaining Qualified Employees and New Businesse
+• Attracting and Retaining Qualified Employees and New Business

-• Stronger Local Workforce - When children are cared for in a safe, nurturing environments, parents can focus more on their work, increasing productivity and stability across the community.
+• Stronger Local Workforce—When children are cared for in safe, nurturing environments, parents can focus more on their work, increasing productivity and stability across the community.

 • Increased Workforce Productivity